Mrpi314tech/UC37software/README.md

 UC37 is an artificial intelligence program that acts like a human.
 He can help out by doing things like turn on smart plugs and play music.
 <br>
- <h2>New function!</h2>
+ <h2>Announcement- New function!</h2>
 Welcom to skills, the place where you can download abilities to expand UC37's helpfulness.
-Currently, there is one skill that allows you to use kasa tp-link devices.
-If you make your own, share them with me and I will add them to UC37!
+Currently, there are 2 skills, a timer and a program that allowws you to control your kasa tp-link devices.
 Here is the link to skills: https://github.com/Mrpi314tech/UC37skills
 <h3>Parts you need:</h3>
 raspberry pi